trick77/ipset-blacklist/README.md

 The ipset command doesn't work under OpenVZ.
 It works fine on dedicated and fully virtualized servers like KVM though.

 ## What's new
+- 11/04/2016: Documentation added to show how to prevent fail2ban from inserting its rules above the ipset-blacklist when restarting the fail2ban service
 - 11/11/2015: Merged all suggestions from https://github.com/drzraf
 - 10/24/2015: Outsourced the entire configuration in it's own configuration file.
 Makes updating the shell script way easier!
 - 10/22/2015: Changed the documentation, the script should be put in /usr/local/sbin not /usr/local/bin